 Step 3: Enter A Name for the Directory

-There are two steps to password protecting a directory.
-The first involves picking a name for your directory.
+There are two steps to password-protecting a directory.
+The first involves picking a name for your directory, and the second is to actually add a password to a folder.

 Note: This does not have to be the actual name of the directory.
 It will automatically add Protected ‘your directory name’ in this text spot, which will suffice for most websites.